 During the year ended 30 September 2010, the freehold land and buildings were revalued by the Directors at market value.
 The plant and machinery were revalued as at 12 April 2010 by Delano Reid & Associates Limited, Appraisers, Engineers and Management Consultants at fair Market Value Installed.
-The company's plant and machinery acquired from a company in liquidation at fire sale values were initially recorded at cost but subsequently revalued as noted.
+The company's plant and machinery acquired from a company in liquidation at fire sale values was revalued as noted.
 The surplus arising on the revaluation of the building and plant and machinery during 2010, were credited to capital reserves (see note 21).